Guide Of Effective

 The first 3 ingredients are on you.
 You have to find the time and cultivate the patience to practice your coaching skills again and again and again.

-But that last item on the list – powerful coaching tools and techniques – that’s something you don’t have to do on your own.
+But that last item on the list - effective coaching techniques and tools - that's something you don't have to do on your own.

 This Guide is an introduction to some of the best coaching techniques and tools that are in use today.